History of the Hancock House Museum & Library

 Step into the world’s shortest longhouse and imagine what life was like for Native Americans 500 years ago.
 Designed with the help of a member of the Abenaki Tribe (Wabanaki Confederacy), this is a hands-on exhibit of the tools and artifacts of everyday life in a longhouse.

-The Merino Wool Industry (2nd floor)
+The Merino Wool Industry (2nd floor, left)

 Raising Merino sheep came late to the Ticonderoga area.
 When in 1851 William H. Cook brought his first Merinos from Shoreham across Lake Champlain, farmers in Vermont had been raising Merino sheep for two decades.
 Merino wool proved so profitable that farms in Vermont and Bolton, NY converted completely to raising sheep in the 1830’s.
 The demand for wool cloth during the Civil War further expanded the industry.
-After the war, the low cost of raising sheep in the western US brought an end to the boom.
+Mills built along the LaChute River took over production, spinning wool and weaving cloth for the troops.
+Gradually spinning wheels and looms disappeared from most homes.
+After the war, the low cost of raising sheep in the western US brought an end to the boom here.

-On exhibit are samples of Merino wool, as well as a spinning wheel, a wool winder and two looms, used into the early 1800’s.
-By the Civil War mills built along the LaChute river spun wool and wove cloth for the troops.
-By the end of that War, spinning wheels had disappeared from most homes.
+On exhibit are samples of Merino wool, as well as a spinning wheel, a wool winder and two looms, which were used into the early 1800’s.

 American Folk Art (3rd floor)